 4. Conclusion

-Among all the treatments, influence of 50 ppm GA3 was found to be the most suitable growth regulator for germination and vigour enhancement of French bean, it revealed superior performance in most of the parameter viz., germination percent (93.33%), shoot length (24.76 cm), root length (14.36 cm), seedling length (39.13 cm), seedling fresh weight (12.58 g), seedling dry weight (1.23 g), vigour index-I (3,652.31) and vigour index-II (114.82).
-Synergistic effect of both GA3 and IAA seed treatment also exhibited positive results over control but not as good as GA3 treatments.
-These findings suggest that GA3 could be a more effective growth hormone for improving seed quality, germination and facilitating initial French bean seedling growth.
+Among all the treatments, the influence of 50 ppm GA3 was found to be the most suitable growth regulator for germination and vigour enhancement of French bean, it revealed superior performance in most of the parameters viz., germination percent, shoot length, root length, seedling length, seedling fresh weight, seedling dry weight, vigour index-I, and vigour index-II.
+Synergistic effect of both GA3 and IAA seed treatment also exhibited positive results over control but was not as effective as GA3 treatments.
+These findings suggest that GA3 could be a more effective growth hormone for improving seed germination, seedling quality, and facilitating initial French bean seedling growth.

 Disclaimer (Artificial intelligence)